|

 Bio-security farm practices~

-We ask all visitors that visit our farm to
+We ask all visitors that come for a visit to wear clean, close-toed

 bio-security signs around our farm and secure our barns and gates

-visitors can come onto our property, we make sure they have not been
+Before visitors can come onto our property, we make sure they have not

-a year along with hoof trimming to ensure sound hooves, legs, and
+a year and we also hoof trim at the same time to ensure sound hooves,

 Permanent identification of all animals~